-What is a Bank Certificate of Deposit?
+What Is a Bank CD?

-What is a Brokered CD?
+What Is a Brokered CD?

 Advantages and Disadvantages of Brokered CDs

-Ease of depositing large amounts of money in different banks through the brokerage firm.
+It's easy to deposit large amounts of money in different banks through the brokerage firm.

 With rising interest rates, you would lose money if you sold a brokered CD early.

 The biggest difference between bank CDs and brokered CDs is the way they are bought and sold.
-Brokered CDs are bought and sold by brokerage firms, instead of directly by the bank.
+Brokered CDs are bought and sold by brokerage firms instead of directly by the bank.

-If you want to get out of a brokered CD early, then you sell the CD like you would a stock, bond or mutual fund.
+If you want to get out of a brokered CD early, then you sell the CD like you would a stock, bond, or mutual fund.
 Instead of closing it out—as you would at a bank—you're selling it on the secondary market.

-In an environment where interest rates are rising, if you sold a brokered CD early, you're likely going to lose money.
+In an environment where interest rates are rising, if you sold a brokered CD early, you're likely to lose money.

-The biggest advantage of brokered CDs is the ease of depositing large amounts of money in different banks through the brokerage firm.
+The biggest advantage of brokered CDs is the ease of depositing large amounts of money in different banks through a brokerage firm.
 This allows you to keep your deposits under $250,000 at each institution, which means that you are insured by the FDIC.

 What fees will you pay?

 For investors with lower amounts of money, usually online banks have the very best rates.
 If you have a significant amount of money to invest—$100,000 or more—sometimes you can negotiate higher CD rates with your bank.
-Often local banks will give you better rates than big national banks.
+Often, local banks will give you better rates than big national banks.

 Most banks charge early withdrawal penalties equal to 90 days of interest.
 But this can vary from bank to bank, so it's important to check.
-With brokered CDs, you have to sell your CDs like a stock or bond, so it's a good idea to make sure that you have the money to stick with the CD the whole time - as there is no guarantee of the price you’ll get.
+With brokered CDs, you have to sell your CDs like a stock or bond, so it's a good idea to make sure that you have the money to stick with the CD the whole time, as there is no guarantee of the price you’ll get.

-How Difficult is the CD to Understand?
+How difficult is the CD to understand?